jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     With the indicated MCLK and UART speed, Coretest.4th is downloaded to (and executed by) I2C_Slave in 800ms.
     The driver UARTI2CS works without error from 1MHz to 24MHz MCLK and from 115200Bds up to 6MBds UART.
     With I2C_Master running at 24 MHz, the I2C bus frequency is about 1MHz, and it works fine even if I2C_slave is running at 1 MHz.
     Don't forget to add two 3k3 pullup resistors on SCL and SDA...

     the Multi Master Mode works but is not tested in multi master environment.

     "cerise sur le gâteau": when they wait for a TERMINAL input (idle state), both I2C_Master and I2C_Slave(s) are sleeping in LPMx mode and the bus I2C is freed.
-    LPM4 mode is available for I2C_Slave devices.
+    The I2C_slave driver handles LPM4 mode.

-    The driver UART2I2CS doesn't use the UCBx I2C_Master hardware, really too bad, but profitably its software version, much more faster, which consumes just two I/O (better in the range Px0-Px3), the UCBx remaining available for another I2C_Slave or SPI driver.
+    The UART2I2CS does not use TI's horrible UCBx_I2C_Master driver, but a much faster software driver, with the UCBx still available for an I2C_Slave or SPI driver.

 ##### HOW TO DO ?

-    first you make a I2C cable (GND,SDA,SCL,3V3) between your 2 LaunchPad, with 3,3k pullup resistors on SDA and SCL lines. see each of two /inc/target.pat files to know SDA ans SCL pins.
+    first you make the I2C cable (GND,SDA,SCL,3V3) between your 2 LaunchPad, with 3,3k pullup resistors on SDA and SCL lines.
+See in forthMSP430FR_TERM_I2C.asm to select SDA and SCL pins.

     to compile FastForth for I2C TERMINAL from forthMSP430FR.asm file:
-    1-  uncomment the line "TERMINAL_I2C".
+    -  uncomment the line "TERMINAL_I2C".
-    2-  search "I2CSLAVEADR" line and set your <slave address you want>, i.e. 10h.
+    -  search "I2CSLAVEADR" line and set your <slave address you want>, i.e. 10h.
-    3-  compile file then prog your I2C_Slave LaunchPad.
+    -  compile file then prog your I2C_Slave LaunchPad.

     with the another LaunchPad running FastForth:
     At the end of UART2I2CS.f file set the <slave address you want>, i.e. $10.